nancyonyejiaka/image-processor/README.txt

 Images are read and loaded into the program by the Load command, called by the controller when it receives the proper input String.
-Reading the PPM makes use of the provided code we got at the start of this assignment, with our own mods.
+Reading the PPM makes use of the provided code we got at the start of this project, with our own mods.

 Various commands can be called on within the controller such as any of the color-component commands,either flip command, or brighten.
 These commands are implemented such that a copy is